ekeel-project/docs/mkdocs/prerequisites/mkdocs.md

 !!! warning
     Use a different environment from ```ekeel_anno_env``` and ```ekeel_aug_env``` (the two environments of the project) to avoid mixing packages and create possible conflicts

+!!! warning
+    The branch `gh-pages` is used for the deployment of the website.
+Be careful not to use this branch.